-Not surprisingly, given all this, going through a short sale is complicated and extremely time-consuming.
+Not surprisingly, going through a short sale is complicated and extremely time-consuming.
 But in some situations it may be better than trying to hang on, and it can be more advantageous than allowing your home to go into foreclosure.

 Obviously, you are the one who must make the call.
 Before you do, see if your situation covers these two common prequalifications:

 What are some of the consequences if you go this route?